Digital Inspiration

-Which Adsense Format & Color Scheme Will Convert Best for You ?
+Which Adsense Format and Color Scheme Performs Best

 Should I use the 300x250 Adsense Rectangle or the much wider 336x280 for maximizing clicks?
 What do I select - 4 or 5 ads per adlink unit ?
 Will text only ads perform better than text+image ads ?
 Should I hide the colored border ?